ConnorSapphire/personal-website/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+If you want the subscribe form to work, you need to setup a .env file in the parent directory with global variables for all the MailChimp info you will need to form the custom MailChimp URL.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `node server.js`

+Runs the Express NodeJS webapplication that handles sending emails from the contact form.
+You will need to create an Ethereal email and enter the correct details in "user" and "pass" to be able to have the contact form work for you.

+This must be run parallel to the website for the contact form to work.

 ### `npm test`